RX-LOST/Web-FPV/README.md

 First, install mjpg streamer.
-This is what will be running our video.
+This is how will be running our video.

 Get instructions here